Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 kubectl get svc -n cadence-codelab
 ```

-You should see services for frontend, web, and PostgreSQL.
+You should see services for frontend, web, PostgreSQL, and Elasticsearch.

 ---